rows/hiring/job descriptions/Chief of Staff.md

 * Identify unsolved problems of the organization and own special projects to solve them.

 # About you

-* You have 3-5 years of experience writing documentation that helps non-technical end-users navigate technical products and situations - experience in software companies preferred.
+* You have a track record of making organizations more productive.
+* You are obsessed about high-quality and structured documentation.
-* You are an educator at heart.
-You are passionate about teaching and driven to help people accomplish something easily without barriers.
+* You are a great team player and love to work with people on delivering excellent results.
-* You *love* spreadsheets - you want to know them in every detail, and you love building stuff with them.
+* You *love* spreadsheets and you love presentation software - you are proficient at building presentations and models.
-* You enjoy learning about new technologies, solutions to business problems and genuinely want to help people solve their problems with technology.
-* You have exceptional writing and visual communication skills, and excel at creating well-structured and clear content in text and video.
+* You have exceptional writing skills for documentation and public funding applications.
-* You abhor typos and value elegance as key drivers of a professional brand and user delight.
+* You are a self-starter and autonomously drive results.
-* You are very knowledgeable about Rows’s product and our industry.
+* You are very knowledgeable about Rows’s product, our industry, business model, and about how tech organizations work.

-# Nice to have

-* Proficient in design software (creating great GIFs and videos).
-* Proficient in data analysis (SQL).
-* Experience working in platform marketing within a SaaS company.
-* Experienced in the reality of services and APIs.
-* Experienced in writing content in the context of B2B SaaS.
-* Deep understating of bottoms-up SaaS models.

 ## Compensation and Perks
 - Expected Annual Gross Salary: To be discussed during the interview process.